'F**cking Die': BLM Activists Lay Siege to LA Hospital Treating Officers Hit in 'Ambush' Shooting

 Later, referring to the deputies, Trump tweeted, “If they die, fast trial death penalty for the killer.
 Only way to stop this!”

-Protesters quickly gathered outside St. Francis Medical Center in Lynwood where the deputies were being treated, according to social media video and the sheriff’s department.
+Protesters later gathered outside St. Francis Medical Center in Lynwood where the deputies were being treated, according to social media video and the sheriff’s department.

 Footage released to Twitter captured the scene.